ppy/osu-wiki/news/2021-03-31-project-loved-march-2021.md

 175 BPM, 4:29 | 3.01★, 4.85★, 5.28★, 5.53★, 7.10★\
 *description written by [Wesley](https://osu.ppy.sh/users/2407265)*

 This week we have a mapset made for a bigger audience, covering a bigger variety of difficulties, ranging from a Rain all the way up to an Overdose/Deluge.
-While the Platter and My Virginity difficulties aren't "fully" mapped but rather cut short, creating a somewhat TV-Size esque map, they are still enjoyable maps to play covering quite a few patterns that should challenge some of the newer (and maybe even the older) player.\
+While the Platter and My Virginity difficulties aren't "fully" mapped but rather cut short, creating a somewhat TV-Size-esque map, they are still enjoyable maps to play covering quite a few patterns that should challenge some of the newer (and maybe even the older) player.
 I personally think the Rain difficulty will give the more spinner-orientated players a run for their money, as the map doesn't just contain a few spinners, but a grand total of 10!

 What I think the best part is about this mapset, is that you can see the difference in mapping styles when you look for example at the Collab Overdose and Our blood, 2 years later (which I can only assume was made 2 years later after the earlier difficulties) is the vast change in patterns.
 Both difficulties have their own style which gives a nice touch as well as give you a nice look in the past and present regarding mapping.